joeywhelan/serverless-js/assets/article.md

 ```

 ## Create an Azure OpenAI Inference Endpoint ##
-This function creates in inference endpoint to a pre-provisioned Azure Openai embedding resource.
-This will allow automatic generation of embeddings during data ingestion and at query time.
-The [Elastic Javascript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/api-reference#_inference.put) is used for this provisioning.
+This function creates an inference endpoint for a pre-provisioned Azure OpenAI embedding resource.
+This will automatically generate embeddings during data ingestion and query time.
+The [Elastic JavaScript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/api-reference#_inference.put) is used for this provisioning.
 ### Code ###
 ```javascript
 async function createInferenceEP(client, inferenceId) {